bfreuden/helix-tutorial/README.md

 When you start reading Helix docs, this notion of ``hostname:port`` is somehow confusing.
 You start wondering about a server you'll have to run on those ports in your Helix-powered application.
 Actually it is not required to have any server running on those ports.
-So for the moment just consider that those are identifier.
+So for the moment just consider that those are identifiers.

 Instances have appeared in Zookeeper (zkCli):
 ```